 The largest of all 5 caves is the 2nd cave, which measured to be 52 meters from left to right and the width of the cave is 23 meters while the height of the cave is 7 meters at its highest spot.
 A large number of paintings, depicting scenery pertaining to Buddhism, Buddha statues, the statues of King Valagmabhu, Nissankamalla as well the figure of the most devoted disciple of Buddha better known as monk Mahinda also can be seen in the cave.

 The first cave, which is smaller compared to the second cave, is known as Devaraja Lena or “Cave of the Divine King.”
 A Brahmi inscription caved on the rock near the first cave confirms the antiquity of the temple.
 The most impressive artefact of the first cave is the colossal Buddha statues, hewn out of the rock, which is measuring 14 meters in length.
 The Buddha figure whitewashed many times in the course of its past and presumably received its last coat of paint in the 20th century.

-The second cave is the largest and hoe to 16 standing and 40 Buddha statues as well as live size figures of God Saman and Vishnu, which are often honoured by pilgrims with garlands, and finally 2 statues representing King Valagambahu and King Nissankamalla, who believed to renovated the temple in 12th century and gilded 50 Buddha statues as per the inscription near the entrance.
+The second cave is the largest and home to 16 standing and 40 Buddha statues as well as live size figures of God Saman and Vishnu, which are often honoured by pilgrims with garlands, and finally, 2 statues representing King Valagambahu and King Nissankamalla, who believed to renovated the temple in the 12th century and gilded 50 Buddha statues as per the inscription near the entrance.

 Seerendipity tours organize Sri Lanka cultural triangle tour, which is a 3 days tour and includes all major cultural and historical attraction on the island.
-The 3 days tour planned with the visit to Anuradhapura on day one and later visit Sigiriya, Dambulla and Kandy during the course of the tour.
+The 3 days Sri Lanka trip planned with the visit to Anuradhapura on day one and later visit Sigiriya, Dambulla and Kandy during the course of the tour.